Dino Morea

 Dino Morea (/ˈdiːnoʊ məˈreɪə/; born 9 December 1975) is an Indian actor and former supermodel who has appeared in Hindi, Tamil, Kannada, Malayalam, and Telugu films.
-Morea forged a celebrated career in fashion modeling and made his film debut in Pyaar Mein Kabhi Kabhi (1999).
-Over a career spanning more than two decades, he has appeared in over 50 films, primarily in the action and thriller genres.
+Morea forged a celebrated career in fashion modeling and has been cited in the media as one of India's best supermodels, setting the benchmark for style, presence, and versatility.
+(Note: Attributed Multiple References:)

 The 2002 romantic horror Raaz proved to be his breakthrough which was critically and commercially successful and becoming second highest grosser of the year.
 Subsequently, he featured in several commercially successful films, including, Gunaah (2002), Aksar (2006), Tom Dick Harry (2006) and Happy New Year (2014).
 He also featured in Baaz (2003), Plan (2004), Holiday (2006), Dus Kahaniyaan (2007), Bhram (2008), and Acid Factory (2009).
 Following a series of commercial setbacks, his appearances in films became less frequent in the 2010s.

 In the 2020s, Morea transitioned to streaming platforms, acting in series such as Mentalhood (2020), Hostages (2020), Tandav (2021), Kaun Banegi Shikharwati (2022), The Royals (2025), and Rana Naidu (2025).
 His performance in The Empire (2021) earned him an Indian Television Academy Award.
 He marked his comeback in Bollywood with the Housefull 5 (2025).
 The film was ranked Morea's most commercially successful film, ranking as the year's one of the highest grosser.

 Early life and background

-Dino Morea was born in Bangalore, Karnataka, to an Italian father and an Indian mother from Kalamassery, Kochi, Kerala.
+Morea was born in Bangalore, Karnataka, to an Italian father and an Indian mother from Kalamassery, Kochi, Kerala.
 He spent the first eleven years of his life in Italy before returning to India.
 According to Morea, his name means "strong and powerful".
-He is the second of three brothers; his elder brother is Nicolo Morea and his younger brother is Santino Morea.
+He is the second of three brothers; his elder brother is Nicolò Morea and his younger brother is Santino Morea.
 Morea was educated at Bangalore Military School and Clarence High School, and later graduated from St. Joseph's College in Bangalore.
 While studying in college he represented India in U-13 tennis competition.
 He began modelling professionally and was subsequently offered his first acting role after being noticed during a fashion campaign.